Markets

 Mentioned in this article

-The Australian share market finished Tuesday's session with minimal movement, as the S&P/ASX 200 index edged down 2.7 points, or 0.03%, to close at 8,867.40.
-The benchmark was held in check by significant declines in the insurance and healthcare sectors, offsetting gains among mining and technology stocks.
+The Australian equity market concluded Tuesday's session with minimal movement, as the S&P/ASX 200 index edged down by a marginal 2.7 points, or 0.03%, to finish at 8,867.40.
+The benchmark's subdued performance reflected a tug-of-war between advancing and declining sectors, with notable pressure emerging in the financial and healthcare spaces.

 Related Articles